-In light of this recent news, uKnowKids, the revolutionary Parental Intelligence system, wants to offer cyberbullying resources and tips to residents of Colorado Springs, Colorado and surrounding areas, so parents can better protect their children from cyberbullying incidents and in turn trouble with administrators and the law..
+In light of this recent news, uKnowKids wants to offer cyberbullying resources and tips to residents of Florida so parents can better protect their children from cyberbullying incidents and in turn trouble with administrators and the law..

-uKnowKids recently released a free eBook entitled “10 Essential Things Parents Need to Know About Cyberbullying" that will be extremely helpful for all parents in this community.
-In addition, there are also multiple infographics, blog posts and tip sheets listed on uKnowKids’ cyberbullying prevention website in the resources section that every parent should read.
+uKnowKids recently released an eBook entitled “10 Essential Things Parents Need to Know About Cyberbullying” that will be extremely helpful for all parents in the community affected.

-uKnowKids wants to make sure the whole state of Denver can keep young students safe and prevent another incident like this from happening --- with education comes prevention.
+uKnowKids wants to make sure Pasco County and all of Florida can keep young students safe and prevent another incident like this from happening --- with education comes prevention.

-Tim has provided these cyberbullying safety tips for parents in Colorado Springs:
+Tim has provided these cyberbullying safety tips for parents in Florida:

-There are lessons that every parent and child needs to learn from the incident in Colorado and Tim and his family know about them firsthand.
+There are lessons that every parent and child need to learn from the incident in Pasco County, and Tim and his family know about them firsthand.
 Tim is open to speaking

 Headquartered in Arlington, VA, uKnow.com makes parenting easier and keeps kids safer online and on the mobile phone. uKnow.com powers the world's leading Parental Intelligence Systems including uKnowKids.com, SocialFirefly.com, aBeanstalk.com, SafeCyberKids.com, MySocialScout.net, P911Safety.com and others.
 For more information visit http://www.uknow.com